-- As an ECT you will entitled to a paid meal break of no more than 30 minutes, and no less than 20 minutes, no later than five hours after commencing work.
-Provided that an employee may, by agreement with the employer, leave the premises or elect not to be on call during the meal break.
-In that case the meal time will not count as time worked and nor will payment be made for such time.
+By agreement with the employer, you may leave the premises or elect not to be on call during the meal break.
+In that case, the mealtime will not count as time worked and nor will payment be made for that time.

-- If you are called back to perform any duties within the centre or the break is interrupted for any reason then you will be paid at time and a half for a minimum of 15 minutes and thereafter to the nearest quarter hour until an uninterrupted break, or the balance of the break, is taken.
+Where you are called back to perform any duties within the centre or the break is interrupted for any reason, you will be paid 150% of the minimum hourly rate for a minimum of 15 minutes and thereafter to the nearest quarter hour until an uninterrupted break, or the balance of the break is taken.

-- If you are an ECT responsible for programming and planning for a group of children, you will be entitled to a minimum of two hours per week, during which you are not required to teach or supervise children or perform other duties directed by the employer, for the purpose of planning, preparing, researching and programming activities.
+If you're responsible for programming and planning for a group of children you will be entitled to at least 2 hours’ non-contact time per week for the purpose of planning, preparing, evaluating and programming activities.

 You will be paid overtime for all authorized work performed outside of or in excess of the ordinary or rostered hours at the rate of time and a half for the first three hours and double time thereafter.

-- Part-time employees who agree to work in excess of their normal hours will be paid at ordinary time for up to eight hours provided that the additional time worked is during the ordinary hours of operation of the early childhood service.
+Part-time employees who agree to work in excess of their normal hours will be paid at the ordinary time for up to 8 hours provided that the additional time worked is during the ordinary hours of operation of the early childhood service.

-- No part-time employee may work in excess of eight hours in any day without the payment of overtime.
+No part-time employee may work in excess of 8 hours in any day without the payment of overtime.

 Time Off Instead Of Overtime Payment